 2: Today we travel west across the panhandle of Nebraska along the North Platte River to Scottsbluff to visit the Scotts Bluff National Monument.
 A museum at the visitor center relates the history and art of the Oregon and California trails and Scotts Bluff.
 We travel across western and central Wyoming to Casper for our night’s lodging.

 3: Our first stop is the Little Bighorn Battlefield National Monument.
-Here Custer and the 210 men of the 7th Cavalry Regiment made their last stand against several thousand Indians.
+Here Custer and the 210 men of the 7th Cavalry Regiment made their last stand against several thousand Lakota and Cheyenne.
 We overnight in Livingston, MT.

 4: This morning we travel to Butte where we board the Old No. 1.
 This replica of an early open streetcar gives us a tour of the city.
 We also visit the World Museum of Mining & 1899 Mining Camp.
 A walk-through mining display details the processes and equipment involved in underground mining.
 We travel to Helena for the night.